 The amendment of the Federal Wire Act has deprived Nevada of its monopoly over the legal gambling business.
 Soon after, other states have joined the race to capitalize on what could soon be a significant part of the global $155 billion market.
 Surprisingly, established betting companies might not be the big winners here.
-Sophisticated technology companies focused on user acquisition could offer their services to help big players take a larger slice of the market, for a price.
+Sophisticated technology companies focused on user acquisition could offer their services to help big players like bet9ja take a larger slice of the market, for a price.

 The U.S. after the prohibition